Laravel Interview Questions

 4th January 2024

 Every so often I get asked to sit in on interviews for new engineers.
 As an inexperienced interviewer the questions I ask aren’t very good.
-In an effort to improve, I’m going to look at why I think the questions I ask aren’t very good and how we could improve them.
+In an effort to improve, let's look at why I think the questions I ask aren’t very good and how we could improve them.
 Hopefully by the end we’ll have more ideas for better questions.

 Poor questions are “closed”.
 They allow for short, even one-word, answers.
 They may be unanswerable for junior engineers and they won’t give senior engineers the opportunity to demonstrate the depth of their knowledge.
 Poor questions may seem like they demonstrate the knowledge of an engineer, but they are superficial.
 Unfortunately, they’re mostly what you’ll find if you look for help by Googling “Laravel interview questions”.
 For example;